theabhinav0231/LLM-Context-Manager/README.md

 # LLM-Context-Manager
-LLM inference optimization system which smartly manages the context that is fed into the model for response generation.
+LLM inference optimization system which smartly manages the context that is fed into the model for response generation through branching.
 It uses a novel contextual branching algorithm named as Contextual Scaffolding Algorithm (CSA) which determines if the previous context is needed for response generation or not.
-KV-cache for all responses is stored and can be called back and fed into the model is successive prompts require past context.
+KV-cache for all responses is stored and can be called back and fed into the model if successive prompts require past context.

 ## This system optimizes LLM conversation handling by: